 Can Spiders Kill Humans?

-Spiders are too small to be able to kill humans.
-The venom they hold is meant to decapitate smaller creatures and not humans.
+The venom spiders hold is meant to impact smaller creatures, not humans.
 However, if this venom comes in contact with human skin, it can cause skin allergies.
-A spider bite can prove fatal to humans only in very rare cases.
+A spider bite can prove fatal to humans only in very rare cases (1).

 30 Fascinating Facts About Spiders For Kids

-If your child is afraid of Mr. Spidey, share the following spider facts with them and see if they finally warm up to it.
+If your child is afraid of Mr. Spidey, share the following facts with them and see if they finally warm up to him.

 - Not all spiders spin webs to catch prey.
-Certain species of spiders, such as jumping spiders, wolf spiders, and crab spiders, also known as hunting spiders, do not spin webs and instead have different ways of catching prey.
+Certain species of spiders, such as jumping spiders, wolf spiders, and crab spiders, also known as hunting spiders, do not spin webs and instead have different ways of catching prey (3).

 - The food preference of spiders differs with species.
 Spiders that build webs to catch prey eat insects that fly, such as moths and mosquitoes.
 Some underwater spiders spin their web to catch fish for their food.
 The hunting spiders are swift runners and quickly take down bigger insects, such as beetles and grasshoppers.
 Some spiders even eat leaves of the Acacia tree.

 - There are five types of spider webs unique to specific species.
-Learn more about them below:
+Learn more about them below (5) (6):